dallas/BowlingGame-Kata-Ruby/README.md

 it implements the public interface `#roll(pins)` and `#score`.

-You can run the tests by doing `rake test` (or simply `rake`) from the command line, and you can load up the app to play with by running `irb -r ./main`.
+You can run the tests by doing `rake test` (or simply `rake`) from the command line, and you can load up the app to play with by running `rake console`.